 Tor or VPN - What should you use?

 There's a particularly easy way to decide whether Tor is right for you, or whether you should use a VPN instead:

-Going into more detail, Tor is completely free and provides true anonymity on the internet, but it isn't without its caveats.
+Going into more detail, Tor provides true anonymity and it's completely free, but it isn't without its caveats.
 Tor is the slower of the two options, so much so that it is a poor choice for day-to-day internet use and makes ordinary activities such as watching YouTube videos all but impossible.
 It is also not suitable for protecting yourself when torrenting, which we will discuss later in the article.